Parish/District | Barrow upon Humber/North Lincs |

 A fragment of a big square shaft is in situ c.
 0.44 x 0.45m square by 0.66m high – you can see another 0.1m of it set in the socket where it is broken away.
 Lots of lead repairs and exposed lead visible.
 There is a groove cut up one side of base and shaft – reportedly for a late 19C gas supply pipe to a gas lamp fed from Barrow’s own gas works in St Chad (see photos).
 There’s lots of graffiti on step and shaft.

 There is also something looking remarkably like a medieval cross base with part of a shaft in the churchyard of Holy Trinity.
-However, this is listed as: Sundial in churchyard.
+Davies (1915) includes it as a cross, however, this is listed as: Sundial in churchyard.
 1731 by James Harrison, perhaps re-using parts of medieval churchyard cross.
 Limestone ashlar.
 Square on plan.
 Stepped 2-course base, chamfered tapered shaft with moulded capital, bronze dial and gnomon. (see photo below)

 It no longer has its bronze dial and gnomon!